Temple Theaters London

 Tuition for full-time students (12-17 credits):

-*Please note that the tuition rates listed above are simply an example of the applicable tuition rates for a student whose home school is the School of Media and Communication.
+*Please note that the tuition rates listed above are simply an example of the applicable tuition rates for a student whose home school is the Division of the Theater, Film, and Media Arts.
 All students are strongly encouraged to calculate their individual tuition rate.

 - University Services Fee: $345